deecewan/translation-io/README.md

 The entire program is configurable thanks to the amazing [yargs](http://yargs.js.org).
 The only required field is `-k` or `--apiKey` to provide the API key.
 This can also be included in your `.translaterc` config if your prefer.
 If you're using this plugin inside your CI/CD environment to sync your translations during your build step, you can also configure everything via an environment variable.
 For envvar support, just add `TRANSLATION` to the front of the prop.
 For instance, `TRANSLATION_DEBUG=true` <=> `-v` <=> `--debug` <=> `{ "debug": true }` in a `.translaterc`.
 For configuration options that are camelCase, the associated envvar is `TRANSLATION_CAMEL_CASE`.

+You can use:

+- `init` - sets up the project
+- `sync` - extracts your translations, sends them to the server, and downloads the most recent versions from the server
+- `extract` - just extract translations

 ## API

 The functions behind the CLI are exposed in the module, but are still kind of up in the air right now.